 Limonene is a terpene produced in the aromatic resin glands of the hemp and cannabis plant.
 It is known for having an assortment of fruity aromas used in everyday items such as household cleaning products, cosmetics, CBD tinctures, and fruit rinds.
 Today, limonene is being used more in the health industry than ever before, especially as a treatment solution for stress and anxiety.

-These are just four of the 200 or so terpenes found in the hemp plant alone!
+These are just four of the 200 or so CBD oil terpenes found in the hemp plant alone!

 How do Terpenes Enhance the Effects of CBD?

 Terpenes possess many health benefits, but they play a crucial role in synergically working with cannabinoids, known as the Entourage Effect.
-Studies have shown that cannabinoids, such as CBD and THC, are much more effective when cannabis terpenes are present because terpenes help cannabinoids alter the blood-brain barrier—influencing the number of cannabinoids that can pass through that barrier and connecting with your Endocannabinoid System.
+Studies have shown that cannabinoids, such as THC and CBD, with terpenes, are much more effective when cannabis terpenes are present because terpenes help cannabinoids alter the blood-brain barrier—influencing the number of cannabinoids that can pass through that barrier and connecting with your Endocannabinoid System.

 In cannabis and cannabis extracts: